 A large percentage of drivers each year get left picking up the pieces in the aftermath all because they thought they were covered as a driver.
 Unfortunately, there is no way to fix this situation after an accident.

 If you think you might buy temporary auto insurance coverage there are a few other things you should know.
 For example:

-- Commonly temporary insurance policies are taken out for anywhere from one to 28 days.
-A very popular option is the 7 day car insurance policy.
+Commonly, temporary insurance policies are taken out for anywhere from one to 28 days.
+A very popular option is the seven day car insurance policy.
 You can extend this longer.
-However long you need a temporary policy you should have one just to make sure you are an insured motorist.
+You should have a temporary policy for however long you need to make sure you are an insured motorist.

-- Keep in mind if you are driving a car of higher value you should never settle for too basic an insurance policy.
-If you do this, you are going to be left paying the difference out of your own pocket anyway.
+Keep in mind if you are driving a car of higher value you should never settle for too basic of an insurance policy.
+Repairs will cost more and you are going to be left paying the difference out of your own pocket anyway.

-- You may even want or need to have a policy that could offer coverage in the event of a breakdown.
-This is especially important if you are using or sharing another driver’s car.
-Try to get a policy that will even cover your rental car.
+You may even want or need to have a policy that could offer coverage in the event of a breakdown.
+It could be helpful if you are using or sharing another person’s car, or if you need coverage for your rental car.